 Four or more research grants, in the amount of up to $7,500 each, will be awarded by the American College of Veterinary Radiology to an ACVR resident-in-training for basic or clinical research in veterinary imaging or radiation oncology.
-Of these, at least two grants will be funded by the ACVR, one by the Veterinary Ultrasound Society (VUS), one by the CT/MRI society.
-Additional grants may be provided by the Nuclear Medicine Society and/or the Large Animal Diagnostic Imaging Society.
+Of these, up to two grants will be funded by the ACVR, one by the Veterinary Ultrasound Society (VUS), one by the CT/MRI society.
+Additional grants may be provided by the Nuclear Medicine Society, the Large Animal Diagnostic Imaging Society, and/or the Zoological, Exotic, Wildlife Diagnostic Imaging Society.
 The proposals should be submitted with the expectation of completing the project within one year of the award and within the proposed budget.

 The application deadline is January 31 for funding July 1.

 Research proposal submissions must be submitted electronically as a single zip file.
 Applicants should submit their grants to: The Research Grant Upload page.

 Applications will be considered final upon receipt; there will be no opportunity for modification of the documents once submitted.
 Ensure that a written receipt of the grant is supplied by the committee chair beyond the automated response.
 A complete proposal in accordance with the application guidelines must be submitted before the application deadline in order to receive consideration.
 Incomplete proposals (missing documents, lack of signatures, etc.) will be returned without review.
 If confirmation of grant submission is not received, it is recommended that you follow-up to ensure receipt.